Kent Trading Standards Checked Scheme

 You must submit your completed application form to KCC along with all supporting documents and the vetting check fee to enable KCC to perform background checks and vet your business.
 The results of these checks are used to assess the suitability of your business to join the scheme as per the vetting criteria (clause 4 below).

-As part of the application process we will require a headshot photo to identify the business owner/director and two other forms of identification, one of which must be photo identification such as a passport or driving licence.
-This must be different to the headshot photo.
+As part of the application process we will require a headshot photo to identify the business owner/director(s) and two other forms of identification, one of which must be photographic identification such as a current passport or UK driving licence and the other must constitute proof or residence such as a council tax or utility bill (but excluding a mobile telephone contract).
+The photographic identity picture must be a different image to that of the headshot photo.

 To ensure your business is live on the scheme as quickly as possible, you will need to supply the required documentation at the time of application, or no later than one calendar month from the date of submitting your application.
 If you haven’t submitted your documents within one calendar month, your application will ‘time out’ and will be cancelled.
 Your vetting check fee will not be refunded.